Self-stabilizing exchange-mediated spin transport: Abstract

 \section{Abstract}

-Spin superfluidity is sought after as a potential route to long-range spin transport in ordered spin systems.
-Signatures of spin superfluidity have recently been observed in antiferromagnets, however, dipolar interactions have been predicted to destabilize the superfluid state and its realization in ferromagnets remains a challenge.
-Using micromagnetic simulations, we find that spin superfluidity can in fact be achieved in extended thin ferromagnetic films.
-We identify two unconventional superfluid states beyond the Landau instability.
-We uncover a surprising two-fluid state, in which spin superfluidity co-exists with and is stabilized by spin waves, as well as a soliton-screened superfluid at high biases.
-The results of this study advance our understanding of spin superfluidity and provide guidance for its experimental realization.
+Long-range spin transport in magnetic systems can be achieved by means of exchange-mediated spin textures with robust topological winding -- a phenomenon referred to as spin superfluidity.
+Its experimental signatures have been discussed in antiferromagnets which are nearly free of dipolar interaction.
+However, in ferromagnets, which possess non-negligible dipole fields, realization of such spin transport has remained a challenge.
+Using micromagnetic simulations, we investigate coherent exchange-mediated spin transport in extended thin ferromagnetic films.
+We uncover a two-fluid state, in which the long-range spin transport by spin textures co-exists with spin waves, as well as a soliton-screened spin transport regime at high spin injection biases.
+Both states are associated with distinct spin texture reconstructions near the spin injection region and sustain spin transport over large distances.\\

+This manuscript has been published in Phys.
+Rev. B 103, 144412 (2021)\\ https://link.aps.org/doi/10.1103/PhysRevB.103.144412